-Buried-membrane options offered today are nothing more than a throwback to band-aid solutions for plaza and roof deck joint sealing.
-These out-dated solutions in no way respect an owner's desire for durability nor do they honor the reputation of designers who research, engineer, detail and specify solutions in the long-term interest of building owners.
+Buried-membrane options offered today are nothing more than a throwback to band-aid solution joint sealing.
+These out-dated solutions in no way respect an owner's desire for durability nor do they do justice to the diligence of designers who research, engineer, detail, and specify solutions in the long-term interest of building owners.

-Purpose-designed, watertight, plaza, roof deck, and roadway joint systems do exist.
-Specifically engineered to address the shortcomings of buried, sheet-membrane joint treatments that pre-date it by decades these systems are all descendant of a product called MIGUTAN by EMSEAL.
+Purpose-designed, watertight, parking, plaza, garden-roof and roadway joint systems do exist.
+Specifically engineered to address the shortcomings of buried, sheet-membrane joint treatments that pre-date it by decades, these systems are all descendant of a product called 2) Composition MIGUTAN by EMSEAL.

-Specification of the MIGUTAN system results in attention to detail and quality assurance appropriate to the objective of achieving watertightness in this critical application.
+Specification of the MIGUTAN sys-

+quality assurance appropriate to the objective of achieving watertightness in this critical application.
 It is precisely this lack of attention on many projects that causes joints to leak prematurely and result in exorbitant costs of inspection, investigation, repair and replacement of buried systems.
-These direct costs are compounded by the costs of dis-
+These direct costs are compounded by the costs of disruption of operations or lost lease revenue in the affected facility.